numist/numi.st/_posts/2022-08-17-what-is-mmt.md

 > <cite>– John F. Kennedy</cite>

 [^expats]: This is true even for expats—the US is one of only five countries with citizenship-based taxation.
-[^denom]: Or dollar-denominated payment methods, like a credit card.
+[^denom]: Or other payment methods denominated in dollars.
-[^ransom]: In 2012 cryptocurrency was a favoured method for buying hard drugs and paying ransoms, though a decade later it seems like [having an immutable public record of your crimes has turned out to be a liability](https://www.bloomberg.com/opinion/articles/2023-04-13/twitter-gets-into-the-stock-business), leaving cryptocurrencies in competition with the dollar for solving forex problems like [remittances to countries whose economies are actively imploding](https://www.reuters.com/technology/venezuelas-economy-regresses-crypto-fills-gaps-2021-06-22/).
+[^ransom]: In 2012 cryptocurrency was a favoured method for buying hard drugs and paying ransoms, though a decade later it turned out that [having an immutable public record of your crimes is a liability](https://www.bloomberg.com/opinion/articles/2023-04-13/twitter-gets-into-the-stock-business), which mostly left forex problems like [remittances to countries whose economies are actively imploding](https://www.reuters.com/technology/venezuelas-economy-regresses-crypto-fills-gaps-2021-06-22/), which nowadays are best served by stablecoins, most of which are denominated in dollars.
+Oops.
 [^tradecurrency]: Though the dollar _is_ worth something to Europeans because of its role as an international trade currency.
 The [story of how that came to be](https://www.npr.org/transcripts/526051566) is pretty bonkers.
 Accordingly, this further props up the value of the US dollar.
 [^twopercent]: Much like the concept of [full employment](https://www.investopedia.com/terms/f/fullemployment.asp) including some non-zero percentage of unemployment, the "ideal" inflation value of 2% is simultaneously broadly accepted _and_ completely fabricated.